Yamamoto Gonnohyōe: As Prime Minister

-In February 1913, Yamamoto became Prime Minister of Japan in 1913, succeeding Katsura Taro as leader of then Rikken Seiyukai political party.
+In February 1913, Yamamoto became Prime Minister of Japan, succeeding Katsura Taro as leader of the Rikken Seiyukai political party.
 During Yamamoto's first term as the prime minister, he abolished the rule that both the Navy Minister and Army Minister had to be active duty officers.
-This rule gave the military a stranglehold over the civilian government since the military could withdraw their minister and refuse to appoint a successor.
+This rule had given the military a stranglehold over the civilian government since the military could withdraw their minister and refuse to appoint a successor.
 Failure to fill the post would cause the existing cabinet to collapse.
 Thus, Yamamoto gained a reputation for being a liberal and a supporter of public claims for democracy and constitutional government.
 However, his administration was plagued by charges of corruption and he was forced to resign with his entire cabinet in April 1914 to take responsibility for the Siemens-Vickers Naval Armaments scandal, even though it was never proved that he was personally involved.

 Under the succeeded Okuma administration, Yamamoto was transferred to naval reserves.
 During World War I and the subsequent disarmament treaty negotiations, he remained sidelined.

 Yamamoto was recalled to government as Prime Minister again on 2 September 1923 in the emergency "earthquake cabinet" caused by the sudden death of Prime Minister Katō Tomosaburō immediately following the Great Kantō earthquake.
 He showed leadership in the restoration of Tokyo which had been heavily damaged by the earthquake.
 He also attempted to reform the electoral system to permit universal male suffrage.
 However, he and his cabinet were forced to resign again in January 1924, this time over the attempt by Namba Daisuke to assassinate Prince Regent Hirohito on 27 December 1923 (the Toranomon Incident).

 Subsequently, Yamamoto withdrew from political life completely.
 Suggestions that he be made one of the Genrō were vehemently opposed by his life-long political enemy, Saionji Kinmochi, who also blocked all efforts for him to have a seat on the Privy Council.
 In December 1933, nine months after the death of his wife, Yamamoto died of complication due to benign prostatic hyperplasia at his home in Takanawa, Tokyo at the age of 82.
 His grave is at the Aoyama Cemetery in Tokyo.